foxdst/nzgdc_2025/html/nzgdc-widget/.tasks/AFTERNOON-INTEGRATION_TASKS.md

 ## Overview

-This document provides **step-by-step, expert-level instructions** for integrating a new "Afternoon" schedule view (for Friday/Saturday event days) into the modular `nzgdc-widget` system.
+This document provides **step-by-step, expert-level instructions** for integrating a new "Afternoon" schedule view (for Friday/Saturday event days) into the unified `nzgdc-widget` system.
 The Afternoon view will closely resemble the existing Morning schedule widget, but with a **blue background** and corresponding color changes for text, buttons, and filters.

+**IMPORTANT UPDATE:** This document reflects the current UNIFIED ARCHITECTURE where all widgets use the same UnifiedEventLoader, unified-event-panel.html template, and unified-event-panel.css styling system.
+The original separate event loaders and templates have been consolidated.

 **This guide is designed to prevent common integration mistakes and ensure a seamless, maintainable addition to the codebase.**